 Any time a property owner is aware of one of the aforementioned conditions, they are obligated to either promptly fix it or notify anyone authorized to be on their property.
 Customers must read all written information and pay close attention to their surroundings.

-For a free legal consultation with a slip and fall accidents lawyer serving Charlotte County, call (239) 334-3933
+For a free legal consultation with a slip and fall accident lawyer serving Charlotte County, call (239) 334-3933

 Settlement Package Breakdown for Slip and Fall Accidents

 A slip and fall injury has the ability to impact your quality of life in various ways.
 A slip and fall injury attorney in Charlotte County can build a case to ensure that you are properly compensated for the damage and losses you incur as a direct result of someone else’s negligence.

 Personal injury cases do not have a preset settlement amount established, but the factors of your claim determine how much money can be recouped following your accident.
 A breakdown of what your settlement package may include is: